 The OFD machine can be used to install a foundation pile either directly in the seabed or in a two-stage process initially using a temporary casing.
 In the first case, the foundation pile must have a constant diameter through which the OFD machine can be recovered.
 In the second case, a temporary casing is used for the drilling process.
 The final foundation pile, e.g. a (conical) monopile, is inserted into the casing after the Herrenknecht OFD machine has reached the target depth and has been recovered and placed in a seafastening system on board the platform structure.

-OFD Offshore Foundation Drilling by Herrenknecht is a mechanized solution that increases the feasibility of offshore projects requiring deep foundations.
+OFD Offshore Foundation Drilling by Herrenknecht is a mechanized solution that increases the feasibility of offshore projects requiring deep foundations or anchor points.
 New project sites will be explored in future, in particular where soil conditions, water depths and currents have been limiting parameters in the past.
 Environmental considerations and associated regulatory limits will continue to drive the development and use of mechanized construction methods for offshore foundations, nearshore and offshore, for both renewable energy and infrastructure projects.

 Still got questions?